 - Apply nitrogen rich soil or hydroponic nutrients or amendments

 How Do I Know Which Products Are Nitrogen Rich?

 The N-P-K numbers that are often displayed on the supplement will indicate the relative quantities of nitrogen, phosphorus, and potassium the product contains.
 If you are searching for a nitrogen rich product, you will want the first number, or N number, to be larger than all the others.
-In the image to the right, the 12 represents the nitrogen number.
+In the image above, the 12 represents the nitrogen number.
 If you aren't sure be sure to consult the product MSDS sheet to find out what it contains or contact our helpful experts for recommendations and tips.